DHFR (dihydrofolate reductase) is a globular protein commonly used as a benchmark in MD simulations.

 --device argument (see the command line arguments for details).

-Note that ACEMD Pro licence is required to run on all GPUs.
+Note that ACEMD Pro licence is required to run on different GPU.

-During the course of the simulation, log messages are written to the standard output and simulation trajectory is saved to
+During the simulation, log messages are written to the standard output and simulation trajectory is saved to

 Also, the simulation state is periodically saved to